XiaSu0919/diam-webdemo/README.md

 1. **Browse Spaces**: Available spaces appear in the left panel with preview images
 2. **Download Models**: Click on a space to download its 3D model (indicated by download icon)
 3. **Explore Space**: Once downloaded (green checkmark), click to load the space
-4. **Navigate**: Use mouse to rotate/zoom, arrow keys to move camera
+4. **Fly Through**: Use mouse to look around, arrow keys to fly through the space

 ### Navigation Controls